mlg556/mlg556.github.io/_posts/2019-06-25-rpi-headless-setup.md

 categories: [RaspberryPi, ARM]
 ---

 This post is about how to setup your _Raspberry Pi_ in a headless configuration, so you can plug it in to your main computer and SSH into it.
-I will be using macOS Mojave 10.14.4 and a [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/), but most of this should work on any _*nix_ system.
+I will be using macOS Mojave 10.14.4 and a [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/), but most of this should work on any _*nix_ system and any relatively new Raspberry Pi.

 ## Installing the OS